julianlam/feps/fep/521a/fep-521a.md

 - `controller`: the value of this property MUST match actor ID.
 - `publicKeyMultibase`: a [Multibase] encoded value of a [Multicodec] prefix and the public key.
 Implementations MUST use the `base-58-btc` alphabet.

-The `Multikey` object MAY contain the `expires` property indicating the expiration date of the key.
-Implementations MUST NOT not accept a signature created with a key that has expired.

 ### Key IDs

 Key identifiers MUST be absolute [URIs][RFC-3986].